-These modules will be posted in our KuraCloud Lt site, and SHOULD be completed prior to the lab they correspond to.
-Due dates and times will be generically set weekly on Sundays at 11:59pm.
+These modules will be posted in our KuraCloud Lt site, and are required to be completed prior to the lab they correspond to.
+ALL PRELABS for the upcoming week's activity will be due at the start of lab.
+For example, if your lab starts on Tuesday at 10:20am, your prelab activity is due exactly at 10:20am.
+No Late acceptances will be allowed after the 3rd week of the semester.
 There will often be more than one pre-lab learning module to complete, but the only one that is graded will say "Graded" in the title.
 Pre-Lab modules only have to be committed in Kuracloud.